cbrown11/PlatformContactExample/README.md

 ### Complex Link

-If another domain area needs a more complex version, for example need to have the latest contact (ie submitting legal document) up to a given time then this can be different.
+If another domain area needs a more complex version, for example need to have the latest contact up to a given time then this can be different (ie submitting legal document).
 Obviously we stored the events so we can still obtain that information from the contact service.
-But not sure this is the best approach.
+Though dont believe this would be the right approach.
 What if we want to replace the contact service with another service?

 This seperate domain should have its own contact model (or use a shared kernel value object if using DDD).
 And therefore have its own persitence of it.
 1. The data can either be passed or capture from the contact domain service, either from domain peristence or the read model.
 Depends on the latency but I'm sure the read model would be sufficient in this scenario and most cases.